 But there was one piece of unfinished business: Whose Names Are Unknown.
 Why did it take so long to be published?
 Dearcopp says:

 I think there was just the hurt.
 She was so downhearted by what happened at Random House I don’t think she thought about it.
 But after all else was published, she agreed: let’s do it.
 By then Sanora’s health had deteriorated.
-I knew I didn’t have time to shop it around so I went directly to [Oklahoma University] Press thinking they were the likeliest, quickest possibility to get it published while she was still alive.
+I knew I didn’t have time to shop it around so I went directly to [University of Oklahoma] Press thinking they were the likeliest, quickest possibility to get it published while she was still alive.
 They did and we made it.

 What to conclude about Babb’s literary encounter with Steinbeck?
 Or, indeed, their face-to-face meeting?
 According to Douglas Wixson, the editor of On the Dirty Plate Trail, the two writers, along with Tom Collins, “visited for most of the afternoon following lunch in a diner.”
 They are unlikely to have avoided the subject of their literary plans for what they were witnessing, since Collins was urging both to write about it, and there is no doubt that Steinbeck saw some of Babb’s written material, whether or not he incorporated it into The Grapes of Wrath.